matrix-org/matrix-spec-proposals/proposals/2964-oauth2-profile.md

 #### Callback

 Once completed, the user is redirected to the `redirect_uri`, with either a successful or failed authorization in the URL fragment or query parameters.
+Whether the parameter are in the URL fragment or query parameters is determined by the `response_mode` client metadata value:

+- if set to `fragment`, the parameters will be placed in the URL fragment, like `https://example.com/callback#param1=value1&param2=value2`
+- if set to `query`, the parameters will be in placed the query string, like `https://example.com/callback?param1=value1&param2=value2`

+Public clients with an HTTPS redirect URI must use the `fragment` response mode, as the fragment is not sent to the server in the redirect.

-In both cases, the paramaters will have the `state` value used in the authorization request.
+In both success and failure cases, the paramaters will have the `state` value used in the authorization request.

 Successful authorization will have a `code` value.